AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 Create new model object.
 If any of the arguments are not given, default argument values for that argument will be used.

 ```
-ExpectationMaximization.new(maxNumberOfIterations: integer, epsilon: number, numberOfClusters: integer): ModelObject
+ExpectationMaximization.new(maxNumberOfIterations: integer, numberOfClusters: integer, epsilon: number, targetCost: number): ModelObject
 ```
 #### Parameters

 * maxNumberOfIterations: The maximum number of iterations.

-* epsilon: The target value for the model to stop training.

 * numberOfClusters: Number of clusters for model to train and predict on.

+* epsilon: The value to ensure that gaussian calculation doesn't reach infinity.

+* targetCost: The cost at which the model stops training.

 #### Returns: